AdobeDocs/experience-manager-cloud-service.fr-FR/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 ### Configuration des formats autorisés lors du collage de contenu {#pasteformats}

-Le mode coller en tant que Microsoft-Word (`paste-wordhtml`) peut être configuré plus avant afin que vous puissiez explicitement autoriser quelques styles lors du collage [!DNL Experience Manager] depuis un autre programme, par exemple [!DNL Microsoft Word].
+The paste-as-Microsoft-Word (`paste-wordhtml`) mode can be further configured so that you can explicitly allow a few styles when pasting in [!DNL Experience Manager] from another program, such as [!DNL Microsoft Word].

 For example, if only bold formats and lists should be allowed when pasting in [!DNL Experience Manager], you can filter out the other formats.
 Il s’agit du filtrage du collage configurable, qui peut être effectué pour les deux types de filtrage :

 * [Texte](#pastemodes)
 * [Liens](#linkstyles)